DOPA-Responsive Dystonia (GCH1)

 DOPA-Responsive Dystonia (DRD) (OMIM 128230) is a childhood-onset dystonia that responds well to low doses of levodopa.
 Average age of onset is about 6 years.
 Dystonia of the foot and Parkinson like symptoms result in abnormal gait.
 Patients occasionally present with arm dystonia, hand tremor, or slowness of movements.
 Symptoms can increase in severity later in the day and/or following exertion.
 Localized symptoms often progress to a more generalized dystonia.
 Misdiagnosis as either cerebral palsy or early onset Parkinson disease is not uncommon.

-Since DRD has similar phenotype to other progressive neurodegenerative disorders and severe metabolic disorders, genetic testing and early diagnosis is critical for initiation of synthetic dopamine therapy treatment.
+Since DRD has a similar phenotype to other progressive neurodegenerative disorders and severe metabolic disorders, genetic testing and early diagnosis is critical for initiation of synthetic dopamine therapy treatment.
 (Furukawa,Y., GeneReviews.
 2002; ncbi.nlm.nih.gov/books/NBK1508 (Grotzsch et al., Neurology.
 2002; 58(12): 1839-1842).

 Synthetic Dopamine Therapy